andraugust/andraugust.github.io/quantum-3.md

 $$

-and coefficients have the usual probabilistic interpretation: $$\lvert a_{ij} \rvert^2$$ is the probability that a measurement of the first system returns state $$i$$ and a measurement the second system returns state $$j$$.
+and coefficients have the usual probabilistic interpretation where $$\lvert a_{ij} \rvert^2$$ is the probability that a measurement of the first system returns state $$i$$ and a measurement the second system returns state $$j$$.

-In terms of naming conventions, it's standard to call the first subsystem Alice and the second subsystem Bob, and if there's a third it's called Charlie.
+In terms of naming conventions, it's standard to call the first subsystem Alice and the second subsystem Bob, and if there's a third it's called Charlie, and so on down the alphabet.

+### Observables

-__Observables.__ How are observables represented for joint systems?
+How are observables represented for joint systems?
 The same way they are for isolated systems—with operators, but now each subsystem has its own set of operators which act independently on the corresponding part of the system.

 For example, consider two spins.
 The most general state is